-Name Ag e P osition Sinc Principal Occupation(s) During Last Five Years Other Directorships/ Trusteeships Held by Board Men David L. Goret 43 Vice President and Secretary 2006 Joined GSC Group as General Counsel in 2004, where he manages legal, human resources and certain administrative functions at the firm.
+Name Age Position Since Principal Occupation(s) During Last Five Years Other Directorships/ Trusteeships Held by Board Member David L. Goret 43 Vice President and Secretary 2006 Joined GSC Group as General Counsel in 2004, where he manages legal, human resources and certain administrative functions at the firm.
 From 2000 to 2002, Mr. Goret served as managing director and general counsel of Hawk Holdings, LLC.
-From 2002 to 2003, he served as senior vice president and general counsel of Mercator Software, Inc. none Richard T. Allorto, Jr. 35 Chief Financial Officer 2006 Joined GSC Group in 2001 and is responsible for overseeing the financial statement preparation and accounting operations relating to the funds managed by GSC Group.
-Mr. Allorto was with Schering Plough Corp. from 1998 to 2001, where he worked as an Audit Supervisor within the internal audit group with a focus on operational audits of the company's international subsidiaries. none
+From 2002 to 2003, he served as senior vice president and general counsel of Mercator Software, Inc. none 73